-Table 7.3-1 Schenectady County Local Law and Ordinance Waiver Requests Chapter Description Statutory Basis Justification for Waiver Request Town of Rotterdam - Noise - Unnecessary Noises Enumerated §188-4 Construction, demolition, excavation.
-The erection (including excavating), demolition, alteration or repair of any building other than between 6:00 a.m. and 9:00 p.m., except in case of an urgent necessity in the interest of public safety and then only with a permit from the Town Building Inspector/Code Enforcement Officer, which permit may be renewed for a period of three days or less while the emergency continues.
+Loca Table 7.3-1 Schenectady County Local Law and Ordinance Waiver Requests 3-1 County e Waiver Requests Chapter Description Statutory Basis Justification for Waiver Request continues.
 Noise from tools, machinery and heavy equipment in the construction, repair or alteration of property.
 The use of domestic or industrial tools, machinery and equipment of any kind in construction, repair or alteration of property and resulting in loud grinding, hammering, sawing and similar noise shall be prohibited: (1) Between the hours of 9:00 p.m. and 6:00 a.m. the following day, if said noise can be heard inside any residence, regardless of whether the windows of such residence are open.
-(2) At any other time if said noise is unnecessary or unreasonable under the circumstances.
-Existing technology Waivers requested during Project construction with regard to noise level limits.
-Construction activities will result in transient and temporary increases in ambient noise levels along the linear Project route.
-For example, normal operation of heavy construction equipment will generate noise levels that will likely exceed this noise law.
-CHPEI and its contractors will employ mitigative measures such as employing proper engine exhaust mufflers, substituting back-up strobes for audible beepers in more sensitive residential areas and limiting onsite equipment idling times (and will address these methods in the Project EM&CP).
-Notwithstanding such mitigation, it is not possible to ensure that construction activities can be carried out in a manner that will always comply with the parameters set forth within this particular noise law, because those parameters are inherently subjective in nature.
-Rather than employ objective standards that would allow comparison of actual noise levels measured in the field to fixed numerical maximums stated within its text, the noise law employs subjective terms such as "unnecessary" and "unreasonable", leaving the determination of whether a violation has occurred to the subjective opinions of local officials charged with enforcing the code.
-Opinions of what constitutes unnecessary or unreasonable noise will vary from person to person, depending upon the precise activity occurring at the Project site, and CHPEI cannot and does not expect the local code enforcement officer to be present at the site around the clock during construction in order to give his/her instant opinion as to whether the noise law is being violated.
-Even if that opinion determined there was no violation, third parties could attempt to appeal the code enforcement officer's determination to local officials, whose own opinions on compliance could differ.
-Consequently, CHPEI's onsite personnel will have no predictable, reliable and objective way to determine whether they are complying with the noise law at all times du
+(2) At any other time if said noise is unnecessary or unreasonable under the circumstances. parameters set forth within this particular noise law, because those parameters are inhering subjective in nature.
+Rather than enploy objective standards that would allow comparison of actual noise lawe employs subjective terms such as "unnecessary" and "unseasonable", leaving the determination of whether avoitation has occurred to the subjective optinons of local official charged with enforcing the code.
+Optinons of what constitutes unions of local official charged with enforcing the code.
+Optinons of what constitutes unions of local official charged with enforcing the code.
+Optinons of what constitutes unions of local official charged with enforcing upon the precise activity occurring at the Project site. and CHPEI cannot and does not constitutes that optimon determined there was no volation, intrib arties could attring to appeal the code enforcement officer to be present at the site around the clock during construction in order to give hisher instant optimo as to whether the noise law is being volated.
+Even if that optimon determined there was no volation, intrib arties could attring to appeal the could differ.
+Consequently, CHPEI's onsite personnel will have no predictable, reliable and objective way to determine whether they are complying with the order lating the course detailed information relating to the reliable shares at the exist and does no constituted that optimon determined there are such as a stoppage at one segment of the route due no rous issues will elay subsequent segments in other officer its and paration of heavy construction such as this project. because a stoppage at one segment of the route due no rous issues such and and account the project the Project to consumers.
+Exhibit E-4 provides detailed information relating to the reliability and economic benefits of the Project to consumers.
+Construction and operation of heavy construction such as the project secand areas and period of investive the and areas and limiting orsite equipment used to install the cose contractors will employ milgat Champlain Hudson Power Express, Inc. Champlain Hudson Power Express Proj Champlain Hudson Power Express, Inc. Champlain Hudson Power Express Project 428 Exhibit 7: Local Ordinance Review Article VII Application